 To get your creative juices flowing, I offer up this video.
 It's a case study of real-life garden that I designed where I used a limited plant palette.

 Towards the bottom of this post you'll find simple, low-maintenance plant combos for inspiration.
-To get even more help visualizing how to add some of the combinations from the eGardenGo site to your garden, these plant combos have planting plans available for download..
+To get even more help visualizing how to add some of the combinations from the eGardenGo site to your garden, these plant combos have planting plans available for download.
 It can be tricky to get the quantity and spacing right without a detailed plan.
-These schematics demonstrate how to lay the plants out, employing the idea of repeating the smaller plants by grouping and dotting them about the shrubs and/or larger plants, to create a cohesive vignette.
+These schematics will show you how to lay the plants out, employing the idea of repeating the smaller plants by grouping and dotting them about the shrubs and/or larger plants, to create a cohesive vignette.

 Now on to the three reasons!